highcharts/highcharts/docs/getting-started/install-from-npm.md

 Installing nightly builds of Highcharts
 --------------------------------------
-Nightly builds allows the access to the next Highcharts version prior to release and testing.
+Nightly builds allow the access to the next Highcharts version prior to release and testing.
 Currently this is available via the [highcharts-dist nightly branch](https://github.com/highcharts/highcharts-dist/tree/nightly) on Github.
 Note that we do not recommend the use of the nightly build in production environments as it **may contain bugs and are not considered stable.**

 The nightly build can be installed by running `npm install --save highcharts/highcharts-dist#nightly`.